noir-lang/noir/yarn-project/acir-simulator/README.md

 ### Private Functions

-Private functions are simulated and proved clientside, and verified clientside in the private kernel circuit.
+Private functions are simulated and proved client-side, and verified client-side in the private kernel circuit.

 The public inputs of private functions is defined [here](../circuits.js/src/structs/private_circuit_public_inputs.ts).